FuminHe/JavaScript-UI-Full-Stack/SessionNotes/React/README.md

 > **shouldComponentUpdate(T/F)** => SC props and states.
 >
 > SC of prevState with currentState => T to re-render.

-## Fragments

-A common pattern in React is for a component to return multiple elements.

-- Fragments let you group a list of children without adding extra nodes to the DOM.
-  - A tiny bit faster and has less memory usage.
-  - The DOM inspector is less cluttered.
-- Some CSS mechanisms like Flexbox and CSS Grid have a special parent-child relationship, and adding divs in the middle makes it hard to keep the desired layout while extracting logical components.

-> `<React.Fragment></React.Fragment>` or `<></>`

 ## createElement() & cloneElement()